Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Add User to SharePoint Group
 -----------------------------------------
-Adds a user to a specific SharePoint group with the help of Microsoft Flow.
+Adds a user to a specific SharePoint group with the help of Power Automate (Microsoft Flow).

 .. rubric:: Input Parameters